 But most of the companies use either CSAT or NPS.
 And this is where they go wrong.

-You can, and should, measure both customer satisfaction AND net promoter score.
+You can, and should, be measuring customer experience via both customer satisfaction AND net promoter score.
 For feature usage feedback, CSAT is very direct for customers to respond to.
 And therefore, easily helps you identify the level of usability.

 NPS is great to evaluate the level of engagement at different stages of the customer’s lifetime.
 A common example is to compare a customer’s NPS after first time purchase versus second time purchase.